Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Analysis: Privacy Risks on Association

 \subsection{Vigilance Is Still Required}

 An interesting observation in our study is that most of the correct predictions in the Email-0-shot (C) and (D) settings are not derived from verbatim memorization of the training data as reported in Table~\ref{table:email}.
 We believe the non-verbatim accuracy presents the model's association capabilities.
-Notably, the Email-0-shot (D) setting achieves the highest accuracy, suggesting that LLMs have learned the pattern and can better understand the intent of the prompts compared to the colloquial prompts in the Email-0-shot (A) and (B) settings.
+Notably, the Email-0-shot (D) setting achieves the highest accuracy, suggesting that LMs have learned the pattern and can better understand the intent of the prompts compared to the colloquial prompts in the Email-0-shot (A) and (B) settings.
 The Email-0-shot (D) setting outperforms the Email-0-shot (C) setting as longer patterns bolster the models' association/memorization capabilities~\cite{huang-etal-2022-large,carlini2023quantifying}.

-However, it is important to acknowledge that adversaries would require access to the training data to design such effective prompt templates, which might be challenging to obtain.
-This limitation could potentially impede malicious actors from designing harmful prompts that exploit the association capabilities of language models, thus offering some level of protection against PII leakage.
+Although designing such effective prompt templates may be challenging for adversaries, the results still serve a worst-case scenario, indicating that vigilance is required.\looseness=-1